Pulse Tasmania: History

 Pulse started as a radio station (Pulse FM) in 2016, serving sub-regional areas of Hobart.

 In September 2020, Pulse announced it would be pivoting to position itself primarily as a content publisher rather than a radio station, with the radio station moving in-line with the digital content platforms.

 In October 2021, Pulse FM Hobart officially rebranded to Pulse Hobart – positioning itself primarily as a digital publisher.
 The radio station remained under the Pulse FM branding.

 In the 12 months of 2021, Pulse Hobart accumulated more than 2.4 million social media interactions.

 On 1 January 2024, Pulse FM Hobart (the radio station) was separated from Pulse's news brand, becoming slam!
 Hobart.
 The change was soft-launched.
 On 27 January 2024, Pulse Hobart adopted a statewide brand, changing its name to Pulse Tasmania and becoming a purely news-focused brand.

 In January 2024, a member of Tasmania's Aboriginal community complained about the large number of negative comments which contained racism, homophobia and threats of violence which were made on Pulse Tasmania's Facebook page, after a post was made about Invasion Day.
 Pulse initially responded to the complaint by saying it did not have the resources to continually monitor comments across all posts and that after the publication of a story, moderation was considered on an "as-reported" basis.
 However, Pulse ultimately disabled comments on the story and apologised for any hurt caused due to the comments.

 In May 2024, the Multicultural Council of Tasmania submitted a formal complaint to Equal Opportunity Tasmania alleging that Pulse Tasmania had failed to adequately moderate comments on its posts to social media.
 MCOT alleged Pulse Tasmania was facilitating the incitement of hatred towards people of migrant backgrounds after a large number of negative comments were made on a post by Pulse about former premier Peter Gutwein's fundraising proposal for the Migrant Resource Centre.
 However, Pulse said it had not received any requests to remove specific comments related to the story.

+In late 2025, Pulse Tasmania received attention concerning alleged political relationships in Tasmania.
+According to The Mercury, the outlet issued a concerns notice to independent journalist Heath Clark, following numerous articles that discussed alleged connections with the Liberal Party.
+In January 2026, no legal action followed and the notice expired.

+Following the 2025 Tasmanian State budget and subsequent snap election, it was reported in The Mercury that the Liberal State Government had paid over $50,000 to Pulse to advertise the budget on its website and social media platforms.
+These findings were referred to the states Auditor General for the opposition Labor Party.